A GUIDE TO INDEPENDENT STUDY IN CHINESE

 The Program in Chinese Studies views Independent Study as a process 过程 to develop students’ abilities to reader and write Chinese, and to use the language in different cultural contexts 文化背景.
 Independent Study marks the culmination of undergraduate study and the point at which students should be prepared to draw on the critical and theoretical insights 文化理论的见解 achieved in courses and their own reading to design a research project that will demonstrate an understanding of texts 文本, culture 文化, and language 文字.
 The Program of Chinese Studies expects that Independent Study will help students to analyze texts with greater methodological and theoretical sophistication, to sharpen their critical and analytical skills, and to increase their ability to express ideas effectively.

-Chinese 401 (junior independent study) is a prerequisite for beginning the senior independent study project.
+Chinese 401 (junior independent study) to be completed in Chinese is a prerequisite for beginning the senior independent study project.
 The course is normally taken in the spring of the junior year or, for students who spend the spring semester of the junior year off campus, in the fall of the junior year.
-Students who spend the entire junior year off campus should complete 401 through email correspondence with his or her adviser while off campus, through sharing files on Google Doc Drive.
+Students who spend the entire junior year off campus could complete 401 through email correspondence with his or her adviser while off campus, through sharing files on Google Doc Drive.
 The course is generally structured as a tutorial and conducted independently under the direction of a departmental adviser.
 One long paper (25-30 pages) or an acceptable alternative project is required.
-The long-paper may be a self-contained analysis or it may explore an area that the student wishes to examine further in the Senior Thesis.
+The paper may be an analysis or it may explore an area that the student wishes to examine further in the Senior Thesis.
 Students must select topics that the adviser approves.
-Translation projects from the original to English may be accepted when the length and level of difficulty are appropriate.
-All work for 401 is completed in Chinese.
+Translation projects from the original to English may be accepted when the length and level of difficulty are appropriate, with reasons given for translating the work.